Understanding Coffee Bean Grading: What AA, AB, C, and Peaberry Really Mean

 Grading Systems Around the World

-Other countries use different grading systems based on size, defects, or cup quality:
+Other countries use different coffee grading systems based on size, defects, or cup quality:

 - Brazil – Uses screen size and defect count (e.g. NY 2/3, screen 17/18)